FriendsOfTYPO3/extension_builder/README.rst

 TYPO3 Extension ``extension_builder``
 =====================================

+This version 7 is not supported anymore.
+Neither bugfixes nor securityfixes will be released.

 The *Extension Builder* helps you to develop a TYPO3 extension based on the domain-driven MVC framework `Extbase`_ and the templating engine `Fluid`_ (the linked documentations are written for TYPO3 v8, but also applicable to